battan40/Tainted_Tomatillos/README.md

 * Learn how to test React Components & Asynchronous Javascript using Cypress
 * Create a multi-page UX using Router

+#### Angie's Learning Goals && Reflection
+* Wants to feel at home with React and its clean modularity when she is finished with this project

+* It was amazing to watch the layers of possibility unfold for us as we grew to understand the way the files communicated through each other.
+I see a lot of possibility in the future for this application

+#### Ellie's Learning Goals && Reflection

 ## Authors
 <table>
     <tr>